 Victims can file dog bite injury claims in California regardless of where the bite occurred, public or private.
-This includes individuals who have legal permission to be on the owner's property, including family, friends, postal service workers, plumbers, etc.
+This includes individuals with legal permission to be on the owner's property, including family, friends, postal service workers, plumbers, etc.

 What Is The California One Bite Rule?

-The California One Bite Rule specifies that any negligent dog owner can face claims regardless if their dog has had a history of biting or being aggressive in the past.
+The California One Bite Rule specifies that any negligent dog owner can face claims regardless if their dog has a history of biting or being aggressive.

 Even with no previous history, a victim can still file civil claims (personal injury claims) to get compensation for medical bills, hospital fees, lost wages, etc.